fbpx

 Patent Licensing – A Way for Universities to Generate More Revenue

 Universities spend billions to provide first-class research and education.
-To support that spending, these organizations rely on student’s tuition fees, and funding they receive from government/corporates.
+To support that spending, these organizations rely on students’ tuition fees and funding they receive from the government/corporations.
 In essence, revenue generation of universities depends on external factors.
 Hence, it’s the high time all the universities start exploring new ways to generate revenue from their resources which could make them self-sufficient.

-What are the Resources which Universities can use to generate Revenue?
+What are the Resources that Universities can use to generate Revenue?

 The graph below represents some prominent universities that are filing patents with the USPTO to protect their research and inventions.